liquity/dev/README.md

 `redeemCollateral` will only redeem from Troves that have an ICR >= MCR.
 In other words, if there are Troves at the bottom of the SortedTroves list that are below the minimum collateralization ratio (which can happen after an ETH:USD price drop), they will be skipped.
 To make this more gas-efficient, the position of the first redeemable Trove should be passed as `_firstRedemptionHint`.

+#### First redemption hint

+The first redemption hint is the address of the trove from which to start the redemption sequence - i.e the address of the first trove in the system with ICR >= 110%.

+If when the transaction is confirmed the address is in fact not valid - the system will start from the lowest ICR trove in the system, and step upwards until it finds the first trove with ICR >= 110% to redeem from.
+In this case, since the number of troves below 110% will be limited due to ongoing liquidations, there's a good chance that the redemption transaction still succeed.

+### Partial redemption hints

 All Troves that are fully redeemed from in a redemption sequence are left with zero debt, and are reinserted at the top of the SortedTroves list.

 It’s likely that the last Trove in the redemption sequence would be partially redeemed from - i.e. only some of its debt cancelled with LUSD.
 In this case, it should be reinserted somewhere between top and bottom of the list.
 The `_lowerPartialRedemptionHint` and `_upperPartialRedemptionHint` hints passed to `redeemCollateral` describe the future neighbors the expected reinsert position.